Sustainable Practices and Special Aesthetics

 Creative Director Elisabet Stamm expressed her excitement and motivation upon winning the Zalando Sustainability Award, stating, “This award is a significant achievement for our young brand.
 We strive to blend innovation, diversity, and aesthetics with a conscious mindset.
 Being part of such an influential platform allows us to network with leading companies and industry experts, expanding our reach and furthering our positive impact.
 Additionally, I hope to inspire others to create something meaningful, breaking free from conventional patterns of action.”

-The competition aims to raise awareness among fashion brands for more sustainable alternatives in garment production, to pursue new strategies for a less polluting fashion industry and thus to support Zalando’s ‘do.More’ strategy.
+The competition aims to raise awareness among fashion brands about more sustainable alternatives in garment production, encouraging new strategies for a less polluting fashion industry and aligning with Zalando’s ‘do.More’ strategy.

 How would you describe the aesthetics of your brand?

 Talking sustainability: You just won the Zalando Sustainability Award!
 What do you think still needs to happen in the fashion industry to make sustainable thinking the norm?

 It is a dream to see an industry shifting from what it can gain, to how it can contribute.
 I’ve experienced a positive change in terms of industry leaders coming together to share both experiences and knowledge.
 In a marketplace, there will always be competition, but in today’s world there are challenges which demand people come together and inspire each other and lead conversations.